 “It’s no different than what we were talking about six months ago,” said Frank Streshley, the control board’s senior research analyst.
 “People are still coming to Nevada, but the spending is way off from what it was a year ago.
 The figure is also surprising because August is typically one of our busiest months.”

-On the Strip, gaming revenues were $494 million, a 7.4 percent decline from $533.6 million a year ago.
+On the Strip, gaming revenues were $494 million, a 7.4 percent decline compared with $533.6 million a year ago.
 Gaming analysts said lower table game holds offset an increase in table game wagering.

 “The Las Vegas Strip’s results were affected by weaker table hold and lower slot revenue,” Wachovia gaming analyst Dennis Farrell Jr. said in a note to investors.
 “Consumers continued to reduce spending budgets.”

-The August gaming revenues also hurt the monthly gaming tax collections.
-The state collected $54.6 million based on the monthly revenue totals, a decrease of 6.2 percent from $58.2 million in the same period last year.
+The August gaming revenues also impacted the monthly gaming tax collections.
+The state collected $54.6 million based on the monthly revenue totals, a decrease of 6.2 percent compared with $58.2 million collected in the same period last year.

 Gamblers wagered $2.6 billion statewide on table games, 10 percent more than a year ago, including $714 million on baccarat.
 However, the lower hold percentage kept the revenues from table games at $322.5 million, a 0.4 percent increase compared with August 2007.